amodmulay/staxmpa/code-document.md

 -   **Interactivity**:
     -   It wraps each topic in a `<Draggable>` component.
     -   The `onStop` handler for the drag event calculates the topic's new distance from the center to determine its new region and calls the `onTopicPositionChange` prop to update the state in `RadarPage`.

-### `src/components/lexigen/RadarControls.tsx`

-This component consolidates all user controls into a single, tabbed interface inside the sidebar/sheet.
-- **Tabs**: It uses ShadCN's `Tabs` to switch between a "Manage Items" view and a "Configure" view.
-- **TopicForm & Region Management**: The "Manage Items" tab renders the `TopicForm` for adding technologies and a button to add new regions.
-- **Configuration**: The "Configure" tab contains the `ThemeSelector`, a slider to control the `radarSize`, and the interface for editing and customizing regions.

 ### `src/types/lexigen.ts`